jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 A. As  I said,  scanning the 223  pages of each  booklet is  a lengthy process and  I do not  consider it  is worth the  time.
 If you  have a different opinion, go  for it and scan the booklets  for personal use.
-Showing 5 or  6 pictures from I<Ace  of Aces> on one's  webpage may be considered fair  use, providing the  full set  of 223 pictures  may be considered copyright infringement.
+Showing 5 or  6 pictures from _Ace  of Aces_ on one's  webpage may be considered fair  use, providing the  full set  of 223 pictures  may be considered copyright infringement.